-According to Raydiant’s The State of BOPIS Report 2021, 56% of those surveyed have used click-and-collect services six or more times in the last 12 months, with 8.2% of them using it 20+ times.
+According to Raydiant’s The State of BOPIS Report from March 2021, 56% of those surveyed used click-and-collect services six or more times over the past year, with 8.2% of them using it 20+ times.
 This is highly suggestive that BOPIS has become a preferred way of shopping.

 Digital Commerce 360’s research revealed that not only are online shoppers using mobile more often to simply purchase products (nearly half have done so), but 28% of them have used mobile to facilitate curbside pickup.

-12. Speed and inventory issues are top reasons customers are likely to avoid BOPIS fulfillment
+15. Speed and inventory issues are the top reasons customers are likely to avoid BOPIS fulfillment